Are you dreaming of embarking on an adventure to explore the world but find yourself struggling to save enough money?

 - Don’t add extra costs like GPS – Google Maps on your phone will cost you a lot less as long as you pick up a SIM card at the airport before you leave.

 Watch out for the special deals.
-At the time of writing this the special deal for May – July was no ATM withdrawal fees.
-They also have special deals for loading foreign currency to the card where they offer double points for doing so.
+They have special deals for loading foreign currency to the card where they offer double points for doing so.

 We also carry a Cash Passport Money Card.
 Same deal as the Qantas Travel Card but you do not earn points.

 We also carry 2 credit cards as backup and also carry around USD100 in cash for emergencies.

 If you are from the USA Charles Schwab has a no ATM fee card.
 If you are charged an ATM fee whilst abroad they will refund it for you.

 Train travel is a great way to save money.
 There is a very informative website that you can access – Seat 61.